solid/communication/README.md

 # Webinar

 The [offcial Solid webinar](https://solidproject.org/events) is called Solid World and is held on the first Thursday of the month.
-The general plan for Solid World including the template agenda format and suggestions for future editions can be found here.
+The [general plan for Solid World](https://github.com/solid/communication/blob/master/solid-world-strategy.md) includes a template agenda format and suggestions for future editions.

 # Social media
 Solid has a [twitter](https://twitter.com/project_solid) and [mastadon](https://mastodon.online/web/accounts/52488) account.